-- gas supply was also concentrated in the Mediterranean areas, with a sharp increase in inflows from Algeria to Mazara del Vallo, which saw a 76% increase over 2020 (over 21 bln/m3 in 2021, compared with 12 bln/m3 in 2020), coming to represent 30% of total imports; - over the course of 2021 the TAP pipeline came into operation, bringing Azeri gas to the new entry point of Melendugno.
-More than 7 bln/m3 have transited since the beginning of the year, making up about
+- gas supply was also concentrated in the Mediterranean areas, with a sharp increase in inflows from Algeria to Mazara del Vallo, which saw a 76% increase over 2020 (over 21 bln/m in 2021, compared with 12 bln/m in 2020), coming to represent 30% of total imports; - over the course of 2021 the TAP pipeline came into operation, bringing Azeri gas to the new entry point of Melendugno.
+More than 7 bln/m have transited since the beginning of the year, making up about imports from Northern Europe, for a total of 2.1 $bln/m^3$ (-76% compared to 2020).

-^{}Change of more than 100%

-- 10% of total imports.
-The start of the new pipeline is expected to help close the spread between PSV and Northern market prices, TTF in particular; - the reduction in Norwegian production and the opening of the TAP have led to a decrease in - imports from Northern Europe, for a total of 2.1 bln/m3 (-76% compared to 2020). - LNG imports were down 22.3 % from 2020, totalling about 10 bln/m3.
+10% of total imports.
+The start of the new pipeline is expected to help close the spread between PSV and Northern market prices, TTF in particular;

+• the reduction in Norwegian production and the opening of the TAP have led to a decrease in

+• LNG imports were down 22.3 % from 2020, totalling about 10 bln/m.
 This reduction is primarily due to the strong increase in LNG demand in Asia.

-^{} Cumulative a mounts at 31 December 2021 Data processed by MBS Consulting
+\ Cumulative a mounts at 31 December 2021 Data processed by MBS Consulting